Risingson/eveeyedocs/docs/map/chain-mapping.md

  - While syncing your ingame location jumps via wormholes or jump bridges will get mapped automatically.
  - Wormhole connections get removed after 48h.
-You can always remove them manually by cliking the connection line and selecting `Remove Connection` from the solarsystem menu.
+You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.
  - A connection will get created when jumping a cyno.
 Stop sync before jumping or remove the connection created manually.
  - For wormhole systems there is no api data available for recent jumps